 Different cultures have a different representation of colors; especially black or white.
 Let's explore.
 People wear white in Hindu funeral, while people black in a Christian funeral.
 Indian babies have applied a black dot on the forehead to protect them from the evil eye, while a temple for home is built with white marble.
 Throughout the … Continue reading Can Black Or White Be Auspicious Or Inauspicious?

 The evil eye is a curse believed to be cast by an ill glare, usually given to a person when they are unaware.
-Many cultures believe that receiving the evil eye will cause misfortune or injury.
-I don't know about other cultures but I definitely have seen Indian parents tying black threads and applying a … Continue reading The Great Black Indian Dot: Protection Or Superstition?
+Many cultures believe that receiving the evil eye will cause misfortune and this can be avoided by a black dot.
+Origin of the black dot as a protection The evil eye is a curse … Continue reading The Great Black Indian Dot: Protection Or Superstition?

 Let's first understand the meaning of the word reincarnation.
 The word reincarnation is derived from Latin and literally means entering the flesh again.
 This also translates to changing forms.
 Reincarnation is the philosophical concept that an aspect of a living being starts a new life in a different physical body or form after each biological death.
 It's also called … Continue reading Exploring Reincarnation The Scientific Way